nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 There are two steps to providing a custom NVDA Object class:

 * Define the NVDA Object class and its events, scripts, gesture bindings and overridden properties.
-* Tell NVDA to use this NVDA Object class in specific situations by handling it in the plugin's chooseNVDAObjectOverlayClasses method.
+* Tell NVDA to use this NVDA Object class in specific situations by handling it in the plugin's `chooseNVDAObjectOverlayClasses` method.

 When defining a custom NVDAObject class, you have many NVDAObject base classes to choose from.
 These base classes contain the base support for the particular accessibility or OS API underlying the control, such as win32, MSAA or Java access Bridge.
 You should usually inherit your custom NVDAObject class from the highest base class you need in order to choose your class in the first place.
-For example, if you choose to use your custom NVDAObject class when the window class name is "Edit" and the window control ID is 15, you should probably inherit from NVDAObjects.window.Window, as clearly you are aware that this is a Window object.
+For example, if you choose to use your custom NVDAObject class when the window class name is "Edit" and the window control ID is 15, you should probably inherit from `NVDAObjects.window.Window`, as clearly you are aware that this is a Window object.
-Similarly, if you match on MSAA's accRole property, you would probably need to inherit from NVDAObjects.IAccessible.IAccessible.
+Similarly, if you match on MSAA's `accRole` property, you would probably need to inherit from `NVDAObjects.IAccessible.IAccessible`.
 You should also consider what properties you are going to override on the custom NVDA Object.
-For instance, if you are going to override an IAccessible specific property, such as shouldAllowIAccessibleFocusEvent, then you need to inherit from NVDAObjects.IAccessible.IAccessible.
+For instance, if you are going to override an IAccessible specific property, such as `shouldAllowIAccessibleFocusEvent`, then you need to inherit from `NVDAObjects.IAccessible.IAccessible`.

-The chooseNVDAObjectOverlayClasses method can be implemented on app modules or global plugin classes.
+The `chooseNVDAObjectOverlayClasses` method can be implemented on app modules or global plugin classes.
 It takes 3 arguments:

-1. self: the app module or global plugin instance.
+1. `self`: the app module or global plugin instance.
-1. obj: the NVDAObject for which classes are being chosen.
+1. `obj`: the `NVDAObject` for which classes are being chosen.
-1. clsList: a Python list of NVDAObject classes that will be used for obj.
+1. `clsList`: a Python list of `NVDAObject` classes that will be used for `obj`.

 Inside this method, you should decide which custom NVDA Object class(es) (if any) this NVDA Object should use by checking its properties, etc.
 If a custom class should be used, it must be inserted into the class list, usually at the beginning.